tombra1984/EDA-of-/README.md

 ![Alt text](image-2.png)

-modelling was done on the dataset to predict if based on the population a county would have infectious diseases
+modelling was done on the dataset to predict infectious diseases based on the population. i.e if a county would have positive cases or not